-Regulation Intent Issue Clarification
+Regulation Intent lssue Clarification

 3. Adequate Staff Support

-A service agency shall maintain adequate support staff, at a level identified in the person's individual support plan to address the safety, security and wellbeing of persons with developmental disabilities who receive services and supports from the service agency.
+A service agency shall maintain adequate support staff, at a level identified in the person's individual support plan to address the safety, security and well- being of persons with developmental disabilities who receive services and supports from the service agency.
 (O. Reg.
-299/10, 12(2)) Intent to ensure the provision of adequate support for the personal safety of persons receiving services at all times.
+299/10, 12(2)) Intent is to ensure the provision of adequate support for the personal safety of persons receiving services at all times.
 The level of support that a person needs, including the level of staffing support to be provided, will be identified through the individual support planning process and will be agreed to by all people / service agencies / professionals who are party to the support plan.
 Once the individual support plan is approved, the service agency is required to provide the level of support as outlined in the individual support plan.
-Can an agency be cited as non-compliant if the agency is not maintaining the adequate support staff, identified in the person's ISP?
+Can an agency be cited for non-compliance if the agency is not maintaining the adequate support staff, identified in the person's ISP?
 What would an inspector do if he/she believed there was not adequate staff support at the time of inspection?
-Yes, the service agency is required to provide the level of support as outlined in the individual('s) support plans.
-If the service agency cannot provide the appropriate level of staff support, then alternative services and supports should be considered.
-If the agency was not maintaining adequate support staff at a level identified in the individual support plans, the agency can be cited as noncompliant.
-If the Ministry assesses that the staffing resources available at the time of the site inspection are not consistent with the staffing support identified in the individuals' ISP and there is an imminent health and safety risk to the individuals, the risk rating for this requirement can be escalated to immediate risk rated non-compliance.
-As a result, corrective action must be immediately addressed by the agency.
+Yes, the service agency is required to provide the level of support as outlined in the individual support plans.
+If the service agency cannot provide the appropriate level of staff support, then alternative services and supports must be arranged to meet the requirement.
+If the agency was not maintaining adequate support staff at a level identified in the individual support plans, the agency may be cited for non- compliance If the Ministry assesses that the staffing resources available at the time of the site inspection are not consistent with the staffing support identified in the individuals' ISP and there is an imminent health and safety risk to the individuals, the risk rating for this requirement can be escalated to immediate.
+As a result, corrective action must be immediately taken by the agency.
 The program advisor may remain on-site until the agency arranges for adequate staff support.
-An immediate risk rated non-compliance is where the ministry deems there is an immediate risk to the health and safety of the individuals with developmental disabilities.
+Note: an immediate risk rated non-compliance is where the ministry deems there is an immediate risk to the health and safety of an individual or individuals with developmental disabilities.